zammad/zammad-user-documentation/basics/work-with-tickets.rst

 ^^^^^^^^^^^^^^^^^^^^^

 To forward or reply to an article, use one of the response buttons under an article.
-The behavior is similar to an email client
+The behavior is similar to an email client.

 - **Reply**: Allows you to answer the article.
 The recipient is automatically pre-filled.
 The reply is sent via the same channel as the original message.